 The First Battle of Arras

-For Germans it was der Arrasschlacht."
-For Australians it was The Battle of Bullecourt.
+For Australians, it was The Battle of Bullecourt.

 April 11, 1917

 The German Siegfried (Hindenburg) line was strongly defended including protected gun positions and defensive pillboxes.
-In the Bullecourt area the defenses were manned by the Wurttembergische Infantry Regiment 120, Infantry Regiment 124 and Grenadier Regiment 123.
-The Wurttembergische Feldartillerie Regiment Nr.
-49 were in positions at Cagnicourt - Hendecourt according to Major Eduard Zimmerle with the 49th FAR.
+In the Bullecourt area the defenses were manned by the Württembergische Infantry Regiment 120, Infantry Regiment 124 and Grenadier Regiment 123.
+The Württembergische Feldartillerie Regiment Nr.
+49 field guns were in positions at Cagnicourt - Hendecourt according to Major Eduard Zimmerle with the 49th FAR.

 According to www.anzacsinfrance.com: "The battle had lasted 10 hours, with shooting ceasing at about 2 pm.
 The 4th Brigade took 3,000 men into battle and sustained causalities of 2,339.
 The 12th Brigade took 2,000 into battle and lost 950.
 Part of these casualties included 28 officers and 1,142 men captured, by far the most prisoners taken in a single battle during the whole war.
 The reason for this was the fact that the attack by the Australian 4th Division had actually breached the Hindenburg line but been left isolated and unsupported by inadequate artillery fire."